Little-Flower-171/C-2018/9/student.md

 ## Report the error

 How to report the error?
-Apparently simply `/*report error*/` is undesirable.
+Apparently simply `/*report error*/` is unacceptable.

 C++ provides an error-handling mechanism: **exception**.